StephanHCB/go-generator-lib/README.md

 The idea is that you keep your generators under version control.

-Note how you can create ansible-style loops using the same template to generate multiple output files using `with_items`.
+You can create ansible-style loops using the same template to generate multiple output files using `with_items`.
 In fact, the output file name is always parsed using the same template engine as the actual templates, so you could also use other variables in it.